Alpointernet/Spectre/README.md

 ## Features

-- **Beautiful Modern UI:** Comes with nice animations and a sleek GUI.
+- **Beautiful Modern UI:** Comes with nice animations and a familiar yet sleek GUI.
 - **Integrated with YT Music:** All of your library, subscriptions, history is in one place.
-- **Theme Support:** Use the pre-made themes, or create your own.
+- **Customiseable:** Apply different themes, or create your own.
 - **Fast:** Everything gets fetched blazingly fast.
 - **Discord/Last.fm Integration:** Show what you're listening to in both platforms.
+- **Local Music:** You can also play music from your disk.
 - **Real-Time Lyrics:** Follow along with your favorite tracks with integrated lyrics support.
 - **Not Electron:** Yeah, thats a feature...
+- And more!

 <img width="3840" height="2160" alt="mergemypics-collage" src="https://github.com/user-attachments/assets/410f0bb7-b2e6-4eb3-8010-da93919fe6f7" />